ZhouGongZi/YinChuiSiTing/README.txt

 ====== run the program ======
-2. Type in terminal: ./packetparse file_name.pcap
-eg. ./packetparse smtp.pcap
+2. Type in terminal: ./packetparse file_name.pcap -t eg. ./packetparse smtp.pcap -t

 ====== results ======
-3. The results are output in the terminal
+3. Then the three kinds of files will be generated.
+Note that before you run the second time with another cap file, please clean or delete the these output files